How Long Does it Take to Get Comfortable Sleeping with a Partner?

 It’s natural to have fears about sharing a sleeping space with your partner for the first time, but it doesn’t have to be so scary.
 We’ll quickly address some common fears and what you can do about them:

-- What if one of us has a snoring problem?
-If you’re a heavy sleeper and your SO is the snoring culprit, try to get to bed before them so you don’t even notice their nighttime chainsaw impression.
+• What if one of us has a snoring problem?
+If you’re a heavy sleeper and your significant other is the snoring culprit, try to get to bed before them so you don’t even notice their nighttime snoring.
 However, if the offender starts up in the middle of the night remember one thing – they can’t help it.
-Try to calm your anger and gently nudge them to their side.
-If you can, put a pillow against their back to keep them from finding their way back to their back – a snorer’s favorite position.
+Try to calm your anger and gently nudge them to their side as this is a better position to help reduce snoring2.

 If you haven’t crossed the threshold of sleeping over just yet, just make sure you don’t forget to pack a toothbrush, phone charger, or an extra pair of underwear.